 - Almond flour: For the best scone texture, always use finely ground, blanched almond flour.
 If you need to be nut-free, try using sunflower seed flour.
 But keep in mind that it reacts with baking powder and can turned your baked goods a funny green as they cool.
 You can offset this reaction with a tablespoon of lemon juice.

-- Coconut flour: If you prefer not to use coconut flour, but you will need to increase the almond flour by another ¾ cup.
+- Coconut flour: If you prefer not to use coconut flour, you will need to increase the almond flour by another 3/4 cup.
 They won’t have quite the same consistency and they will be higher in carbohydrates.

 - Fresh blueberries: You can use frozen blueberries, but they tend to bleed quite a bit when you try to mix them into the dough.
-I recommend the firmer fresh berries, if you can get them.
+Try to get some juicy local berries for the best flavor.

 - Eggs: Always use large eggs unless a recipe specifies a different size.

-- Heavy whipping cream: To make these dairy-free use coconut cream instead.
+- Heavy whipping cream: To make these dairy-free, try using coconut cream instead.

 - Pantry staples: Baking powder, salt and vanilla extract

-1. Whisk the dry ingredients: Combine the almond flour, sweetener, coconut flour, baking powder, and salt in a large bowl.
-You want them to be well combined and the baking powder evenly distributed before continuing.
+- Whisk the dry ingredients: You want them to be well combined and the baking powder evenly distributed before continuing.

-2. Stir in the wet ingredients: Break up the eggs before stirring, then mix until the dough comes together.
-Use a flexible silicone spatula to really work everything in thoroughly.
+- Add the wet ingredients: Break up the eggs before stirring, then mix until the dough comes together.
+Use a flexible silicone spatula (like THIS ONE) to really work everything in thoroughly.

-4. Shape and cut the dough.
-You can do it as one large rectangle and cut the keto scones into 12 triangles.
+- Shape the dough: You can do it as one large rectangle and cut the keto scones into 12 triangles.
 Or you can divide the dough and shape each half into two circles and cut each of those into 6 wedges.

-6. Bake until just firm.
-You want the scones to be golden brown and just firm to the touch.
+- Bake the scones: You want the scones to be golden brown and just firm to the touch.
 Don’t over-bake them or they will be too dry.

 Coconut flour varies in absorbency brand to brand.
-If you find the dough too dry, try adding another tablespoon or two of heavy cream.
+If you find the dough too dry, try adding another tablespoon of heavy cream.

 This is a basic keto scone recipe so feel free to swap out the blueberries and use raspberries or blackberries instead.
 Chocolate chips and/or chopped nuts are also tasty!